Apple, J.P. Morgan under fire for donations to notorious Southern Poverty Law Center

 It’s also highly doubtful that all Apple employees agree with Tim Cook on every issue or with donating to the SPLC – we know for a fact that they all do not – yet Apple’s CEO continues to use Apple’s name to further his own personal political agenda.
 Shareholders should demand answers and our Take would be exactly the same if Apple had a CEO who was donating $1,000,000 to, say, the The Heritage Foundation in the name of Apple Inc. rather than under his own name.

-Of course, Tim Cook can personally donate to whoever he wants.
+Of course, Tim Cook can personally donate wherever he wants.
 It should go without saying that Tim Cook should not be making political donations in the name of Apple Inc., overtly or implicitly.

+Tim Cook is personally worth north of $400 million.
+Give away your own money to causes and to make political statements under your own name, Tim, not Apple’s.

 Furthermore, if Apple Inc. had a responsible Board of Directors, the CEO’s activism in the name of Apple Inc. would have been nipped in the bud long ago and would not be happening today.